bryanso/JuliaOracleODBC/doc/JuliaOracleODBC.md

 ## Install Oracle Instant Client

-On your computer where you run Julia, download Oracle Instant Client from their website:
+On your computer where you run Julia, download Oracle Instant Client for Linux x86-64 from their website:

 https://www.oracle.com/database/technologies/instant-client/downloads.html